DARIAH-DE/liferay-shibboleth-plugin/README.md

 TODO
 ====

- - Figure out how to set a display name, icon, and screenshot for the hook
+ - Figure out how to set a display name for the hook

 Liferay Portal Community Edition License
 ========================================